Dantochi/Locator/README.md

-# With the combination of the tkinter class and geopy class I would like to create a phone locator
+# With the combination of the tkinter class and geopy class I would like to create a locator